Bolting a Load Cell Thread Class and Torque Applied

 Morehouse is always going to suggest purchasing the proper equipment that will allow for calibration of the load cells in the machines they are being used.
-There are two very good standards that will give you the detailed instructions on how to use a load cell system to calibrate these load cells in place.
+There are two very good standards that will give you detailed instructions on how to use a load cell system to calibrate these load cells in place.
 These standards are ASTM E4 and ISO 7500.
-Morehouse can provide a complete load cell system with ISO 17025 accredited calibration in accordance with ASTM E74 or ISO 376 to perform in place calibrations of load cells in the machines they are being used.
-If you are working to ASTM standards that references ASTM E4 as a calibration requirement, it is important to note that the entire system needs to be calibrated, if removed.
-When equipment is not available to allow for in place calibrations, please remember to account for the various uncertainty contributors listed above in addition to environmental conditions, the uncertainty of the reference standards used to perform the calibration, the resolution of the device, the stability of the instrumentation and the reproducibility and repeatability of the measurement process.
+Morehouse can provide a complete load cell system with ISO/IEC 17025 accredited calibration in accordance with ASTM E74 or ISO 376 to perform in place calibrations of load cells in the machines, they are being used.
+If you are working to ASTM standards that reference ASTM E4 as a calibration requirement, it is important to note that the entire system needs to be calibrated if removed.
+When equipment is not available to allow for in-place calibrations, please remember to account for the various uncertainty contributors listed above in addition to environmental conditions, the uncertainty of the reference standards used to perform the calibration, the resolution of the device, the stability of the instrumentation and the reproducibility and repeatability of the measurement process.

 Also, please remember that most load cell manufacturers, the removal of the load cell from the base voids the warranty